claymager/idris2-pkgs/README.md

 No matter what you want to do with this repository, to run the code, you'll need [nix]( https://nixos.org/download.html), with its "experimental feature" [flakes](https://nixos.wiki/wiki/Flakes) enabled.

+### Know which packages are in this repository

+All idris2 packages are declared in `packages/default.nix`, and that file is kept as clean as possible.

 ### Experiment with someone else's packages

 This is precisely what a `nix shell` is for!